yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 It is easy to see why marsf if angry and in pain.
 As a locale leader, marsf maintained the Japanese style guide.
 As a contributor for over 20 years, marsf likely had a hand in nearly every article on the locale.

 Those were the articles that were overwritten by Mozilla and it's machine translation bot, sumobot.
-The overwritten articles represented years of effort - a real labor of love, given that volunteers are not getting paid.
+The overwritten articles represented years of effort - a real labor of love, given that volunteers are unpaid.

 Without discussion, without communication, without testing, untold years of human effort were overwritten by a machine with no love in its heart.